1935 Yangtze flood

-The 1935 Yangtze flood struck China during a decade of flooding, famine and social turmoil.
+The 1935 Yangtze flood was a flood in China that struck during a decade of general flooding, famine and social turmoil.
 It is considered to be the fourth deadliest flood in recorded history, with a death toll of 145,000 and displacement of millions.
 As a result of the flood, millions of survivors were faced with hardship due to displacement, injury, loss of property as well as food shortages and famine.

 Four years earlier in 1931, after three years of drought, both the Yangtze and Yellow Rivers experienced significant flooding.
-Known as the 1931 China Floods, they were considered to be the worst non-pandemic disaster of the century because of the millions of deaths they led to indirectly.
-With the 1935 floods following on so soon from the 1931 floods, flood relief infrastructure, which included drainage reservoirs and floodwater channels, was soon overwhelmed.
+Known as the 1931 China floods, they were considered to be the worst non-pandemic disaster of the century because of the millions of deaths they led to indirectly.
+With the 1935 floods following so soon after the 1931 floods, flood relief infrastructure, which included drainage reservoirs and floodwater channels, was soon overwhelmed.

 The Yangtze River flooding primarily affected the provinces of Hubei, Hunan, Jiangxi, Anhui, Jiangsu and Zhejiang, all of which are located in the middle to lower reaches of the river.